SAFETY FIRST IN NEWBORN PHOTOGRAPHY

 Newborn Photography is an unregulated profession and there are no official qualifications anyone needs to have to practice it.
 All as we can do is do as much research into newborn photography safety and as much online tutorials to ensure that your babies are safe.

-Should there be anything that you are comfortable with during your session please say straight away and we can do something different.
+Should there be anything that you are uncomfortable with during your session please say straight away and we can do something different.
 You also need to be aware that I do need to handle your baby when wrapping and posing them.
-If you are comfortable with someone else handling your baby then a newborn photoshoot is probably not for you.
-Also If you are a very nervous new mother then the standard bean bags poses may be more suited then putting your baby into the bucket pose and on the bed and in the dream catcher.
+If you are uncomfortable with someone else handling your baby then a newborn photoshoot is probably not for you.
+Also If you are a very nervous new mother then the standard bean bags poses may be more suited than putting your baby into the bucket pose and on the bed and in the dream catcher.

 I hope I have covered any questions you have regarding Newborn Photography Safety and if there is anything further you want to know please ask.